swanysimon/Baseball-Stat-Scraper/README.md

 The baseball-reference.Extraction.py only takes in player stats and does not evaluate.
 However, stores in a file in a single dictionary for easy future access.

 Calculator.redditdynasty2.py is an example of how this data might be applied.
-This particular calculator was built around a specific points system for a fantasy baseball league, so you should adjust accordingly.
+This particular calculator was built around a specific points system for a fantasy baseball league.